 An espresso made with 7 grams of dark roast, relatively coarsely ground Robusta beans pulled as a single ristretto shot has less caffeine than other espresso shots.
 For a super-low caffeine ristretto, use a decaf coffee or a blend with Excelsa beans.

 Although people tend to think of espresso as super-high in caffeine, one shot of espresso is generally lower in caffeine than a cup of coffee.
-It may be more concentrated, but an espresso is actually lower in caffeine than brewed coffee.
+It may be more concentrated, but espresso is actually lower in caffeine than brewed coffee.
 But be aware that many coffee shops sell double shots as their standard size.

-How to Cut Down on Caffeine
+Ways to Cut Down on Caffeine

 Caffeine overdose and caffeine sensitivity are both seriously unpleasant, and too much caffeine can be dangerous for your health.
 If you want to lower your caffeine intake or stay within a healthy limit (below 300 milligrams per day), here are some great ways to do it.